peterthehan/discord-audit-log-bot/README.md

 }
 ```

-> Message deletions that occur in less than the `deleteTimeThreshold` (in seconds) will not be logged.
+> Message deletions that occur in less time than the `deleteTimeThreshold` (in seconds) will not be logged.